harshitmishra-su/cpp-raylib/README.md

 ## How to build it yourself

-*YOU NEED TO HAVE CMAKE AND MAKE AND A C++ COMPILER INSTALLED AND ALSO ZIG INSTALLED IF YOU WANT TO CROSS COMPILE FOR DIFFERENT OS'S*
+*YOU NEED TO HAVE CMAKE, MAKE AND A C++ COMPILER INSTALLED AND ALSO ZIG INSTALLED IF YOU WANT TO CROSS COMPILE FOR DIFFERENT OS'S*

 1. Clone the repository
 2. Go to the project directory.